Main Themes in Things Fall Apart By Chinua Achebe

 Theme of Gender and Muscularity in Things Fall Apart

 The Importance and superiority of male gender in Igbo culture is one of the major theme of the novel.
-If a man has no muscularity, he is considered as a woman as we learned in the novel that in Igbo tribes if a man who has not taken any of the expensive, prestige-indicating titles is agbala, which also means “woman.”
-The same fear was hovering over Okonkwo when a man says him that your father (Unoka) was agbala.
+If a man has no muscularity, he is considered as a woman as we learned in the novel that in Igbo tribes if a man who has taken none of the expensive, prestigious show, titles, he is known as agbala, which also means “woman.”
+The same fear was hovering over Okonkwo when a man tells him that your father (Unoka) was agbala.
 Okonkwo associates masculinity with aggression and feels that anger is the only emotion that a strong man should display.
 For this reason, he frequently beats his children and wives.

 People of Mbanta were less rigid and violent than the people of Umofia.
 Therefore, Okonkwo during seven-year exile consider his maternal relatives on fault for their preference of negotiation, compliance, and avoidance over anger and bloodshed.

 The novel Things Fall Apart fusses two significant changes between father and son.
 First, we observer contrast between the father and his son when we come to know between Unoka (father) and Okonkwo (son).

 Unoka dislike wars and bloodshed, nor has he distinguished himself as a man in any other way.
 Unoka takes interest in arts and fun and prefers to drink and play music with his friends.
 However, his son is in contrast to his father.
 He is a pure warrior and dislike music and entertainment.
 He only loves to beat his children and wives to make them strong.